-Many of us who have been supporting persons with autism don’t think it is a ‘disease’ we can cure.
-It is a ‘disorder’ that is adversely affected by things that can be cured: such as food allergies with a gfcf diet or hypersensitive hearing with a hearing aid that blocks most noise or acceptable strategies to deal with sensory overload such as using an exercise machine instead of flapping and spinning.
-Many of these ‘symptoms’ of underlying disorders/diseases can be treated and cured.
-Certainly if we can cure underlying illnesses it will be easier to teach needed communication and social skills to those who truly have Autism Spectrum Disorder.
+Many of us who support those who are autistic don’t think it is a ‘disease’ we can cure.
+Autism is a ‘disorder’ that is sometimes adversely affected by things that can be cured such as eating challenges .
+Hypersensitive hearing benefits from a hearing aid that blocks most noise.
+Acceptable strategies to deal with sensory overload such as using an exercise machine instead of flapping and spinning may be favorable.

 If you couldn’t communicate what you needed or wanted you would become very frustrated too.
-Maybe you might not even be able to figure out what the need is to start with because you are not understanding what is happening in the world around you, if you are even noticing it.
-Eventually you will communicate something, only it may not be in a very acceptable manner, thus a misbehavior!
-OOPs, that was a long way to describe some persons with autism!
+Maybe you might not even be able to figure out what the is needed.
+Perhaps, you are not understanding what is happening in the world around you, if you are even noticing it.
+Eventually you will communicate something.
+It may not be in a very acceptable manner.
+Thus, it can often be an unacceptable behavior that results in the needed attention.

 Maybe it does not take ‘rocket science’ but we might have to be very creative in our efforts to find ways to help manage the disorder.

 Often it takes many years of intensive therapy and we have found several effective ways to do that.
 However, the cost is often very prohibitive; one that often only the wealthy can afford.
 Also therapies may not be “one size fits all” so 1 year of 1 specific therapy may not be what is needed for all on the spectrum.

 We do need trained therapists for sure.
 They need to be able to think outside the box too.
 Having training/knowledge/experience that will assist them in developing a program that meets the needs of this person and their family is essential.